Cascais-Portugal.com

 This exclusivity continues today, and Cascais remains one of the most desirable destinations in the Lisbon region.
 It offers an elegant blend of fishing heritage, 19th-century grandeur and the excitement of modern tourism.

 The Paredão de Cascais - The pretty coastal footpath that connects Cascais to Estoril, passing the region's many beautiful sandy beaches.
-This is one of the area's best short walks on a sunny day.
+This is one of my favourite walks on a sunny day, with a mixture of sights and vibrant holiday atmosphere.

-The Praia da Rainha – A small, picturesque beach that nestles within the Cascais coastline.
+The Praia da Rainha - A small, picturesque beach concealed within the Cascais coastline.
 The beach is so pretty that in 1889 it was chosen by Queen Amélia as her private beach.
+Just don't go expecting it to be deserted.

 Cascais is a fantastic destination for a day trip from Lisbon.
 The town's varied selection of historic buildings and beautiful beaches, along with its vibrant atmosphere, means it will appeal to a wide range of tourists.